-The advancement of technology, in particular software programs, eLearning platforms, etc. and the availability and ease of use of the internet in general, which allows the end user to learn anything, anytime anywhere, have facilitated the delivery and uptake of corporate eLearning.
+The advancement of technology, in particular software programs, eLearning platforms, etc., and the availability and ease of use of the internet in general, which allows the end user to learn anything, anytime, anywhere, have facilitated the delivery and uptake of corporate eLearning.
 So now, companies are migrating from the traditional form of delivering training to corporate eLearning using educational technology.

 I find that nowadays, it is mostly high-tech companies that invest the most in corporate eLearning.
-However, more traditional companies and government bodies alike are now coming around to the conclusion that it is more efficient to implement an eLearning program customized for their own needs that spending hours on one-on-one training sessions for each new employee.
+However, more traditional companies and government bodies alike are now coming around to the conclusion that it is more efficient to implement an eLearning program customized for their own needs than spending hours on one-on-one training sessions for each new employee.

 Advantages of implementing a corporate eLearning program

-1. Ease of Use for Employees
+1. Ease of use for the employees

 Corporate eLearning brings not just convenience but also ease of use.
 How an employee can access the content (interactive, virtual, mobile, on-demand) has been instrumental for companies in choosing corporate eLearning over traditional methods.
-By providing employees with a computer at their workplace, and allocating reasonable time to study, any employee can learn anything, anywhere, at any-time.
+By providing employees with a computer at their workplace and allocating reasonable time to study, any employee can learn anything, anywhere, at any time.
 Nowadays, an employee can access a course to learn how to use a new software program needed for their job, upgrade their skill set, or learn about their company’s latest health and safety procedures.

-2. Fixed Costs for Employer
+2. Fixed costs for the employer

 Organizing and delivering face-to-face training is costlier than corporate eLearning.
-This is because depending on the type of training required, and the role of the employee, the training costs may involve:
+This is because depending on the type of training required and the role of the employee, the training costs may involve: